28 Apr Basement Air Purifiers That Work

 one more thing.
 The machine lets you choose any one of 4 major languages.
 These languages are English, French, Spanish, and German.
 And the same goes for the HealthPro Plus.

 At the highest speed, the max power it needs to serve you effectively is 135W.
-But who needs to run a purifier at the highest speed 24/7/365?
+But who runs a purifier in the basement or wherever at the highest speed 24/7/365?

 If you have it running 12 hours a day for the whole year, the machine will set you back about 591.3 kWh or about $59.
 As you can see, there’s no difference in power consumption between the GC MultiGas and the HealthPro Plus.